 - c.
-A body condition score (BCS) of 4 to 6 (on a 1-9 scale) is considered best for maintaining productivity and health.
-A BCS of less than 3 requires immediate corrective action.
-No animal with a BCS of less than 3 may be transported or leave the farm unless for veterinary treatment (See Appendix 1). - d.
-Body condition score must be regularly monitored throughout the animal's life, with particular attention to weaning (30 days after weaning), pre-calving (90 days before calving), calving, and the beginning of the breeding season.
+A body condition score (BCS) of 3 to 4 (on a 1-5 scale) is considered best for maintaining productivity and health.
+A BCS of less than 2.5 requires immediate corrective action.
+No animal with a BCS of less than 2 may be transported or leave the farm unless for veterinary treatment.
+(See Appendix 1). - d.
+Body condition score must be regularly monitored with particular attention to weaning (30 days after weaning), pre-calving (90 days before calving), calving, and the beginning of the breeding season.

 See Appendix 1 for Body Condition Scoring Guide for Buffaloes.
-Special attention must be given to the ideal BCS for each stage of production.
+It is recommended that buffaloes are fed to reach the following BCS: